braintapper/elitech-rcw-800-tcp-server/README.md

 The data logger sends three types of messages to the TCP server, but only one of them matters.

+Sometimes duplicate messages are sent by the data logger, for whatever reason.

 The message that matters is 45 characters long (as a string), or 90 characters long (as hex).
 The hex value is what matters.

 Example of what the hex message looks like: